driftphp/docs/README.md

 ```

 Once the bundle is loaded in the kernel, you'll be able to use 3 different
-buses, each one of them with an specific purpose.
+buses, each one of them with a specific purpose.

 - [QueryBus](#query-bus)
 - [CommandBus](#command-bus)